userdocs/LFTP4WIN/README.md

 This is a deployment tool that allows you to install a portable Cygwin x64 installation to use with the [LFTP4WIN-CORE](https://github.com/userdocs/LFTP4WIN-CORE) solution.

+The script is configured to install the required components automatically and you don't need to edit anything to get this to work out of the box.
+Just follow the installation insrtuctions.

-Configuration options are set in the `LFTP4WIN-installer.cmd`
+If you require a specific setting, configuration options are set in the `LFTP4WIN-installer.cmd` using a text editor.

 ## Installation